Torbjorn-R/3D-Printed-Rocket/README.md

 ## 🔧 Build Process

-1. Designed using Fusion 360.
+1. Designed using Onshape.
 2. 3D printed with a BambuLab P1S.
 3. Assembled using epoxy glue.
-4. Launched using compressed air.
+4. Launched using klima C6-5 motors.

 ---